arthi2900/app1/docs/prd.md

   - Suspended: Users whose accounts have been suspended, cannot login
 - Each status displayed in separate tabs/views for easy management
 - Admin can filter and manage users based on their status
-- **School filtering**: Principal and Teacher views show only users from their assigned school
+- **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned school

 ## 6. Language Support